KwanLab/Autometa/docs/source/nextflow-workflow.rst

     .. code-block:: bash

-        cd ${PWD}/miniconda3/bin/
+        cd $HOME/miniconda3/bin/
         ./conda init

     This will run the initialization

-4. Finally, for the changes to change effect, you'll need to run the following line of code which effectively acts as a "refresh"
+4. Finally, for the changes to take effect, you'll need to run the following line of code which effectively acts as a "refresh"

 .. code-block:: bash

     source ~/.bashrc

-Now that you have conda up and running, its time to get Autometa installed!
-To install the Autometa conda environment run the following code:
+Now that you have conda up and running, its time to install the Autometa conda environment.
+Run the following code:

 .. code-block:: bash

     conda env create --file=https://raw.githubusercontent.com/KwanLab/Autometa/main/nextflow-env.yml

 .. attention::

     You will only need to run the installation (code above) once.
-The installation does NOT need to be performed everytime you wish to use Autometa.
-Once installation is complete, the conda environement (which holds all the tools that Autometa needs) will live on your server/computer much like any other program you install.
+The installation does NOT need to be performed every time you wish to use Autometa.
+    Once installation is complete, the conda environment (which holds all the tools that Autometa needs) will live on your server/computer much like any other program you install.

-Anytime that you would like to run Autometa, you'll need to activate the conda environment.
+Anytime you would like to run Autometa, you'll need to activate the conda environment.
 To activate the environment you'll need to run the following command:

 .. code-block:: bash